Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - REFACTORING (Alban): Move the TD and LDRAW Remap information in the XML part description file

 Bug fixed in 1.5.0.0:
+- NEW FEATURE (Alban): Help file!!
 - NEW FEATURE (Alban): Add the Author tag in the XML files of the parts
+- NEW FEATURE (Alban, Alex, JB): A lot of new parts in the library, and improvment of some old parts.
 - BUG (Alban): The saving as a new map do not add the file in the recent list
 - BUG (Alex & Alban): Some picture URL are not correct in the HTML exported list (put the URL in XML file).
+- REFACTORING (Alban): Move the part description in the XML file of the parts.

 Bug fixed in 1.4.0.0:
 - NEW FEATURE (Alban): Custom mouse cursors.